Has Your Non-Traditional Relationship Become Complex and Confusing?

 We tried working with a couples therapist, but it did not really help.
 How will working with you be different?

 I take an approach in which you get to define what agreements and kinds of boundaries you create in your relationship.
 My role is to support you and your partner(s) so you can be and feel as healthy, nourished, and satisfied as possible.
 I also know that every relationship is different and requires a unique approach for finding what works in your arrangement.
 Essentially, all partners have an active role in not only creating agreements for the relationship, but also in the therapy process itself.

 One of our partners is skeptical of counseling and does not want to attend.

 In all honesty, therapy is most effective when all partners are present and willing to engage in the process.
 While I will work with individuals as well as couples, triads, and groups for relationship counseling, when all parties are present, the return is much more meaningful.
 This one partner may just need a little convincing and encouragement.
 I hope you can express to them how important open communication is in a relationship.
 I am also open to speaking with them by phone to discuss the benefits and safety of this type of counseling and how it can make a big difference in navigating the complexities of a non-traditional relationship.

 from the blog

 You can have a healthy, safe, and satisfying relationship.
-You do not have to navigate the complexities of a non-traditional relationship on your own.
-I provide couple/relationship counseling in Denver, Colorado.
-I invite you to email me to discuss how we could best work together and answer any questions you have about my counseling services, or log in to schedule an appointment.
+You do not have to navigate relationship challenges on your own.
+We provide couple/relationship counseling in Broomfield, Colorado.
+We invite you to email us to discuss how we could best work together and answer any questions you have about our counseling services, or log in to schedule an appointment.